Home Program Hot Lunch

 Our talented culinary team is on site providing a healthy and delicious catering option to our families.
 We source organic produce from local farms whenever possible, and the menu rotates regularly to suit a wide variety of tastes and dietary needs.
 See monthly menu!

 A typical lunch menu includes a main hot entree and vegetarian equivalent.
 Every day brings a selection of half a dozen hearty grain and vegetable salads, including roasted vegetables, or other sides like polenta triangles, hummus, or egg salad.
 Rice and beans are a staple in the buffet line, as are sunflower butter and jam sandwiches.
 Gluten free bread is available on request.
 Cut fruit and sliced vegetables, along with hard boiled eggs are always available.
 Milk and water are served to drink.

-The annual cost of our Hot Lunch Program during the 2022-2023 school year is as follows.
+The annual cost of our Hot Lunch Program ranges from $1,400 – $1,800 per year depending on grade of student.

 Our chef, culinary team, and very own Middle Schoolers (participating in the Ecology Club) grow their own greens and herbs in our garden for special dishes.
 By using washable and/or compostable dishes and cutlery from the kitchen, our program has minimal waste.
 Food scraps become compost for our Park Day chickens and worms.